pirsch-analytics/docs/content/privacy.md

 ## We Do Not Track

 Unlike other web analytics solutions, Pirsch does not track your visitors.
 By tracking we mean recognizing visitors across multiple websites.
 Google Analytics for example will identify a person on two websites that are unrelated to each other to deliver targeted ads.
 We strictly separate the data for each website and don't sell any information to third party.
+The data separation is ensured by generating different fingerprints for each domain.

 ## How Does Pirsch Recognize Visitors?